nicolasdilley/dwarf-interpreter/README.md

 	   | unary operation             --- "!"
 	   | `true`, `false`             --- booleans
 	   | number                      --- integer such as `7`,`8`,`9` no floats yet
+	   | var 						 --- a variable such as a, foo, etc
 	   | function call = foo(args)   --- `get()`, `square(3)"`
 	   | (expr)                      --- bracketed expression `(2 + 3) * 2`